chantzlarge/blackjack/README.md

 > Usage should include sections related to running and testing the application.

+- `build` builds the web application using Webpack
+- `start` starts the api and web server using ts-node
+- `test` tests the application using jest

 ## Contributing

 > Contributing should include sections related to contributor guidelines,